Hindalzarah/CardsCenter/README.md

 <hr>

-## topics we're going to include in this readme file:
+## Topics Included in this Readme File:

 <hr>